-- ✓ As the German economy faces worker shortages and aging workforces, refugees represent an important talent pool. - Many employers believe that language fluency is a prerequisite for job success, preventing refugees who are still learning the local language from being hired. - By implementing solutions that help overcome language barriers for refugee talent, companies can unlock hidden value for their business.
+- As Polish economy faces worker and talent shortages, a negative birth rate and an aging workforce -- refugees represent an important talent pool. - Many employers believe that language fluency is a prerequisite for job success, preventing refugees who are still learning the local language from being hired. - By implementing solutions that help overcome language barriers for refugee talent, companies can unlock hidden value for their business.